3 Ways to Use Web Push Notifications and Boost E-commerce Conversions

 My best advice to hone in on relevancy is to “think one layer deeper.”
 What I mean is think about getting someone to your site.
 That’s layer one.
 Once they click into a section or category that’s layer two.
 Here considering one layer deeper means focusing on layer two.
 Create user profiles and don’t send users a Sports news alert if they visit the Travel category 20 times in the last three months.
 Sportscafe, a sports website in India usesweb push notifications in a very targeted way.

 Gaurav Konar, co-founder of SportsCafe shares their approach,

 I can push breaking news articles specifically to cricket enthusiasts while sending tactical football analysis to users who relate better to those types of messages.

 You can read the complete success story here.

-Greater relevance = Greater engagement + Higher response rates
+Relevance is king.
+Greater relevance = Greater engagement + Higher response rates.

 This is where we see the leaders of web push experimenting and generating the highest possible response rates, providing the most value.

 Web push messages which are auto-triggered based on an individual’s behavior are more relevant and hence, garner higher click-through rates.
 Any web site that has created a series of steps for a user to walk through has the opportunity to re-engage them in a personalized way if they fall out of the process halfway through.
 Media and publishing companies with premium subscription services and e-commerce companies with a standard purchase process can take significant advantage of knowing who the person is, at which step in the purchase process they dropped off and can message them on how to quickly jump back in and complete purchase easily.